senthilarul/Midterm-APathPlanning/readme.md

 ## Overview - A C++ implemntation for A* Path Planning algorithm

 Warehouse robots are one among the many uses on which robotics has been implemented.
 With the aquisition of Kiva robotics by Amazon, the potential in such warehouse logisitics systems is evident.
-The github repository contains path planning software developed using C++ for ACME Robotics (ENPM808X Midterm project).
+The github repository implements a software for path planning that aids an warehouse robot in the autonomous navigation.
+This is developed using C++ for ACME Robotics (A fictional situation for the ENPM808X Midterm project).

 A* Path planning algorithm is very effective for known environment.
 In this project I am approximating the warehouse robot to operate in such an environment.